zaarzetlite/spokeneagle.com/content/posts/technology/microsoft-global-outage-july-2024.md

 _Here is a tweet from CrowdStrike CEO George Kurtz addressing the incident:_
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today was not a security or cyber incident.
 Our customers remain fully protected.<br><br>We understand the gravity of the situation and are deeply sorry for the inconvenience and disruption.
 We are working with all impacted customers to ensure that systems are back up and they can…</p>&mdash; George Kurtz (@George_Kurtz) <a href="https://twitter.com/George_Kurtz/status/1814316045185822981?ref_src=twsrc%5Etfw">July 19, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### What is CrowdStrike and What Does it Do?

-- **Endpoint Security:** CrowdStrike is a cybersecurity vendor that develops software to help companies detect and block hacks.
-It is used by many Fortune 500 companies, including major global banks, healthcare, and energy companies.
-- **Cloud Technology:** CrowdStrike uses cloud technology to apply cyber protections to devices connected to the internet, differing from other approaches that protect back-end server systems.
-- **Deep System Access:** CrowdStrike’s software requires deep access to a computer’s operating system to scan for threats.

 ### Resolution Steps for Users